 When I was asked to move a customer’s 2000-odd contacts and 13 gigabytes of mail to Google’s cloud services from his MacOS-based computer, I knew this was going to be more than a challenge.
 To complicate matters, he had been using Outlook as a POP3 client of Google Mail and kept all his folders locally in Outlook 2011.
 From the beginning, I knew this was going to be an undertaking but I have some tips to help you face these particular challenges.

-Office on Windows is a Microsoft cash cow.
-When a new version is released, lots of people take notice.
-On October 11, 2012, Microsoft released the 2013 version of the Office group of applications on Windows.
-There are a number applications to look at in the package, but today, I wanted to focus on Outlook.
-The Outlook mail application has existed in a number of incarnations since the early 1990’s when it was included in copies of Microsoft Exchange.
+Outlook 2013.
+The mail application has existed in a number of incarnations since the early 1990’s when it was included in copies of Microsoft Exchange.
 The application has had to contend with a number of major computing shifts while eMail has essentially stayed the same.
 Today, I take a look at what’s new and notable in Outlook 2013.